Frequently asked questions

 3. Mapping study

 In the mapping study we want to map the variation in NHS AMHS for young people with ADHD.
-In order to maximise the completeness of our map, we will combine information about the location of services for young adults with ADHD from the surveillance and interviews with email / postal surveys of service commissioners, service providers and key service user groups for young adults with ADHD.
-All will be asked whether their area has a service for adults with ADHD, if so, does it have staff with dedicated time to work with these young people and what does it offer them?
+In order to maximise the completeness of our map, we will combine information about the location of services for young adults with ADHD from the surveillance and interviews with email / online surveys of service commissioners, service providers and key service user groups for young adults with ADHD.
+All will be asked whether their area has a service for adults with ADHD, if so, whether they have experience of someone receiving treatment or support at that service.

 This study is funded by the National Institute of Health Research and has been approved by NRES South Yorkshire Ethics Committee – Yorkshire & The Humber (REC Reference: 15/YH/0426) and the University of Exeter Medical School Ethics Committee (REC Application Number: 15/07/070).
 This study has been adopted by the new HRA on 15th June 2016 (“HRA Approval for a study with an existing UK study wide review”).